nf-core/rnaseq/README.md

 For more details about the output files and reports, please refer to the [output documentation](https://nf-co.re/rnaseq/output).

-This pipeline assigns the RNA/cDNA reads to genes in the genome, counts the number of reads per gene and normalizes the data.
-It does not compare the samples or assign P values to individual genes.
-For downstream analyses, the output files can be analysed directly in statistics environments like [R](https://www.r-project.org/) or [Julia](https://julialang.org/), or be forwarded to another workflow of Nextflow to determine transcripts with [differential abundance](https://github.com/nf-core/differentialabundance/).
+This pipeline quantifies RNA-sequenced reads relative to genes/transcripts in the genome and normalizes the resulting data.
+It does not compare the samples statistically in order to assign significance in the form of FDR or P-values.
+For downstream analyses, the output files from this pipeline can be analysed directly in statistical environments like [R](https://www.r-project.org/), [Julia](https://julialang.org/) or via the [nf-core/differentialabundance](https://github.com/nf-core/differentialabundance/) pipeline.

 ## Online videos